smeurares/smeurares/README.md

 - 👋 Hi, I’m @smeurares
 - 👀 I’m interested in React and Redux and recently I found out that I like backend, for now I built an API with Express!
-- 🌱 I’m currently learning Full Stack course on CodeCademy!
+- 🌱 I’m currently studying Informatics at Trasilvania University from Brasov!
 - 💞️ I’m looking to collaborate on small projects based on React and/or Express!
 - 📫 How to reach me smeurares@gmail.com